Sir Harry Newton, 2nd Baronet

-Sir Harry Kottingham Newton, 2nd Baronet (2 April 1875 – 22 June 1951) was a British Conservative politician.
+Sir Harry Kottingham Newton, 2nd Baronet (2 April 1875 – 22 June 1951) was a British Conservative Party politician.
 He was elected member of parliament (MP) for Harwich in 1910, a seat he held until 1922.

 Newton was educated at Rugby School and New College, Oxford.
 He served in the Second Boer War with a City volunteer regiment when his father was Lord Mayor.
 He was a Lieutenant of the City of London and a director of Harrods.

 He died in June 1951, aged 76.